foundersandcoders/old-playbook/mvps.md

 ### Before starting

-The client will be expected to complete a project questionnaire, that should alert the team to all the major issues that they will need to address both before and during the project. [in preparation]
+The client will be expected to complete a project questionnaire, that should alert the team to all the major issues that they will need to address both before and during the project.

 ### Process